slatedocs/slate/source/includes/markdown/_17-audit-log.html.md

 Asana’s Audit Log API allows you to monitor and act upon critical events in your organization's Asana instance.

+Only [Service Accounts](https://asana.com/guide/help/premium/service-accounts) in [Enterprise Domains](https://asana.com/enterprise) can access Audit Log API endpoints.
+Authentication with a Service Account's [Personal Access Token](/docs/personal-access-token) is required.

 To get started with the Audit Log API, visit the [API Reference](/docs/audit-log-api).

 ## Supported AuditLogEvents